Home » Care for Tarantula Enclosure, Diet and Handling

 Temperature Requirements

-The tarantulas thrive best in warm temperatures, so 75- 80 degrees Fahrenheit may be apt for keeping your tarantula happy.
-The tarantulas can adapt and tolerate easily some variations in temperature so you should not worry about procuring a heat mat if the temperature inside your house remains in this range.
+The tarantulas thrive best in warm temperatures, so 75-80 degrees Fahrenheit may be apt for keeping your tarantula happy.
+The tarantulas can adapt and easily tolerate some temperature variations, so you should not worry about procuring a heat mat if the temperature inside your house remains in this range.
 However, in extreme climatic changes, using a room heater is more beneficial as compared to a heating pad on one side of the enclosure.

 Humidity Requirements